+LIMERICK.

-Presuming the People Saturday, Nov.
-19. where I Roman Catholicks, I neglected to lay last Night were call them in to join in Prayer, but to my great Grief found afterwards that some were Protestants, and expected Pravers from me.
+Saturday, Nov.
+19. Presuming the People where I lay last Night were Roman Catholicks, I neglected to call them in to join in Prayer, but to my great Grief found afterwards that some were Protestants, and expected Prayers from me.
 Oh base Ingratitude!
 Is this my Zeal for my late signal Deliverance?
 Oh treacherous Heart!
-Fye upon thee, fye upon thee. be GODmerciful to me a Sinner!
-About two this Afternoon we reach'd Limerick. а Town. with a Cathedral in large Garrison it. about Miles Fourthfarous. twentv one English from The Roads, as we came along, grew better; but the People much more subtle and designing.
-Here are also many which I impute to the Want of Parish Pro-Beggars, visions for them.-At Evening-Prayer we went to the Cathedral, and returned publick Thanks for our safe Arrival.
+Fye upon thee, fye upon thee.
+GOD be merciful to me a Sinner!

+[[And]] About two this Afternoon we reach'd Limerick, a large Garrison Town, with a Cathedral in it, about twenty one English Miles from Fourthfargus.
+The Roads, as we came along, grew better; but the People much more subtle and designing.
+Here are also many Beggars, which I impute to the Want of Parish Provisions for them.-At Evening-Prayer we went to the Cathedral, and returned publick Thanks for our safe Arrival.
 The Remainder of the Night was spent in necessary Business, refreshing our Bodies, religious Conversation, and in writing some Things I stood in need of.

-Good GOD!
-Where was Ι last Saturday?
-In Hunger, Cold and Thirsting; but now I enjov fullness of Bread, and all Things convenient for me, God grant, I may not, Jeshurun like, wax fat and kick.
-Per- Perhaps it is more difficult to know how to abound, than how to want.
+Good Goo!
+Where was I last Saturday?
+In Hunger, Cold and Thirsting; but now I enjoy fullness of Bread, and all Things convenient for me, God grant, I may not, Jeshurun like, wax fat and kick.

+Perhaps it is more difficult to know how to abound, than how to want. [[We can do all Things thru' Christ strengthening us!]]
 But I endeavour to receive both with Thanksgiving.

-39 Sunday.
+Sunday.
 Nov.
-20 [[19]].
-Having sent last Night to inform Dr. Burscough, Bishop of Limerick, that I had lately arrived: At his Lordship's Appointment, Ι waited on him this Morning, and was received with the utmost Civility.
-At his Lordship's Request, I Candour and preached in the Morning at the Cathedral, to a very numerous Audience, who seem'd universally affected. and full of expectation that I would preach in the Afternoon: but Providence did not seem to open Door.
+20 [19].
+Having sent last Night to inform Dr. Burscough, Bishop of Limerick, that I had lately arrived: At his Lordship's Appointment, I waited on him this Morning, and was received with the utmost Candour and Civility.
+At his Lordship's Request, I preached in the [[this]] Morning at the Cathedral, to a very numerous Audience, who seem'd universally affected, and full of expectation that I would preach in the Afternoon; but Providence did not seem to open a Door.
 But why should not a strange Minister always offer his Service?
 I think it is a wrong Piece of Modesty not to do it.
 For a Sermon from a Stranger, may do more good than many from those the People are constantly used to.

 After Sermon the Mayor sent twice to invite me, but I was pre-engaged to the Bishop, who kindly invited both me and my Friend, thanked me for my Sermon, and offered me the free use of his Palace, and would have insisted of my accepting of it, had I not told his Lordship I was to leave Limerick in the Morning: Oh into what a wealthy Place has my good GOD brought me?
 How does he every where command some or other to receive me?
 As I was eating at Dinner, I was meditating on the Divine Goodness in spreading such a Table for me, when last Sunday I was in danger almost of perishing with Hunger.
-But I thought at the same Time, if this was so great a Blessing, what an infinitely greater one will it be, after the Troubles of this Life, to sit down and eat Bread in the Kingdom of GOD.
-O that I may be accounted worthy of that heavenly Banquet!
+But I thought at the same Time, if this was so great a Blessing, what an infinitely greater one will it be, after the Troubles of this Life, to sit down and eat Bread in the Kingdom of God.
+O that I may be accounted worthy of that heavenly Banquet! [[after the Trials if this troublesome World are over, to sit down with the great Shepherd and Bishop of our Souls in his heavenly Kingdom!]]

 TULLER-BRIDGE.